-Ms. Sharton has been recommended for commercial litigation, financial services litigation, and privacy and cybersecurity/breach response work by The Legal 500 United States consecutively for nearly a decade.
-She is recognized by Chambers USA as a leader in Privacy and Data Security.
-In 2022, she received Law360's MVP award in Cybersecurity and Privacy, an honor given to only five lawyers worldwide.
+Ms. Sharton is recognized by Chambers USA as a leader in Privacy and Data Security.
+She received Law360's MVP award in Cybersecurity and Privacy for 2022, an honor given to only five lawyers worldwide.
 Ms. Sharton is named to Cybersecurity Docket’s Incident Response 40 list, the best data breach response lawyers in the business.
+Ms. Sharton has been recommended by The Legal 500 United States consecutively for over a decade for commercial litigation, financial services litigation, and privacy and cybersecurity/breach response work.
 She has been listed in U.S. News-Best Lawyers in the practice areas of Commercial Litigation, Litigation - Banking and Finance and Mass Tort Litigation/Class Action - Defendants.
-A recognized thought leader, Ms. Sharton frequently writes on cybersecurit.
+A recognized thought leader, Ms. Sharton frequently writes on cybersecurity and privacy matters.
 She has published and/or been quoted in publications such as the Harvard Business Review, Wall Street Journal, Thomson Reuters, BloombergLaw360, Risk Management and Practical Law, among others.
-She has also lectured at the Federal Reserve Bank, numerous state Bank Associations, the MIT Sloan School of Management and the Harvard Law School executive leadership program.
+She has also lectured at the Federal Reserve Bank, numerous state bank associations, the MIT Sloan School of Management and the Harvard Law School executive leadership program.

 Prior to joining Dechert, Ms. Sharton was a senior partner, global practice group leader and member of the executive committee at another leading international law firm.